 Hi, Nice to Meet You!

-My name is Jessica, as I’m sure you’ve figured out by now.
+My name is Jessica!
 I am an abstract painter and portrait photographer.
 I live in northern Wisconsin with my husband Jordan, two really smelly dogs Yogi and Sully, & way too many house plants.
 Creating and painting is my therapeutical aid in recovering from grief, an outlet to deal with way too many emotions, and quiet time to pray.
 Photography catapults me into being completely present and reminds me that creating connections with others is important too.
 My life will forever revolve around sustaining and growing my passion for art, as it leads my life in an affirmatively positive direction each and every day.